ismurray/whats-mine-client/README.md

 * Atom
 * Webpack
 * Twilio

+## Installation
+1. Fork and clone this repository
+2. Install dependencies with `npm install`

 ## Future Iterations
 - Sorted categories for Boxes, so you can see which ones are private, which ones